SpaceManiac/HamSandwich/docs/libcurl/opts/CURLOPT_CERTINFO.md

 # HISTORY

-Schannel support added in 7.50.0.
-Secure Transport support added in 7.79.0. mbedTLS support added in 8.9.0.
+Schannel support added in 7.50.0. mbedTLS support added in 8.9.0.

 # %AVAILABILITY%

 # RETURN VALUE

-Returns CURLE_OK if the option is supported, and CURLE_UNKNOWN_OPTION if not.
+curl_easy_setopt(3) returns a CURLcode indicating success or error.

+CURLE_OK (0) means everything was OK, non-zero means an error occurred, see libcurl-errors(3).